k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/17_batch_process_flow.md

 ### Step 3

-- The Job Owner node (Node 3) generates a list of iiDs to migrate from the External Sources systems.
-In our example, the iiDs are X1, X2, X3, X4, and X5, referred to as iiDX1, iiDX2, iiDX3, iiDX4, iiDX5.
+- The Job Owner node (Node 3) generates a list of iiDs to migrate from the External Source systems.
+In our example, the iiDs are X1, X2, X3, X4 and X5, referred to as iiDX1, iiDX2, iiDX3, iiDX4, iiDX5.

 ### Step 4

 - Node 3 initiates worker threads for each node that will be involved in the migration process.
-In our example, all 5 nodes are required to contribute, the Job owner node (Node 3), the Coordinator node (Node 1) and the non-coordinator nodes (N2, N4, N5).
+In our example, all 5 nodes are required to contribute, the Job Owner node (Node 3), the Coordinator node (Node 1) and the non-coordinator nodes (N2, N4, N5).

 ### Step 5

-- Each node syncs the instances that has been allocated from the External Sources systems.
+- Each node syncs the instances that has been allocated from the External Source systems.
 - N3 collects statistics information on each of the nodes and entity synchronization.
-The information collected is written onto Cassandra.
+The collected information is written into the System DB (e.g., Cassandra).

 ### Step 6

-- Each node writes iiDs into Cassandra
+- Each node writes iiDs into Cassandra.